Aberdeen Grammar School: Present day

 Today the school is run by Aberdeen City Council in accordance with the Scottish Executive's educational guidelines for state schools.
 In the 2013/14 academic year, the education of each pupil at the Grammar School specifically cost £4,252.

 In the session 2018–2019, 61% of leavers received a qualification equivalent of five Highers or more.
 Furthermore, 83% gained 5 or more National 5s and 27% gained 2 or more Advanced Highers.

 Pupils and catchment area

 About 1100 pupils attend the school each year, between the ages of about 11 to 18.
 The school's catchment area centres on the west end of the city, including Rosemount and Mannofield.
 There are five main primary schools that feed into the school, located throughout the centre and west-end of Aberdeen: Ashley Road Primary School, Gilcomstoun Primary School, Mile-End School, Skene Square Primary School and St Joseph’s Primary School.
 Under the Parent's Charter, children from other areas can attend the school after successful application by parents.
 Places using this method are limited for each year.

 As of 2023, of the schools in Scotland with the ten highest academic achievements, the school has the most inexpensive houses within its catchment zone.

-Colour System & Achievements

-Three colour awards are made.
-The first, 'Bronze Colours', issued in the third year of the school, are represented by a red ribbon on the breast pocket of the school blazer.
-This level requires two years of participation in an extra-curricular activity.

-The second, 'Silver Colours' are awarded in fifth or sixth year and represented by a light blue tie (replacing the navy, red and white tie).
-Pupils must participate in the activity throughout fourth and fifth year for this award.

-The third, 'Gold Colours' is the final level of the colours system.
-Pupils must demonstrate a very high level of attainment, performance and achievement to be eligible for this award.
-It is represented by red braiding outlining the rims of the school blazer.

-'International Colours' are awarded to pupils who have represented their country at international level.
-It is marked by silver braiding around the blazer.

-'Citizenship Colours' are awarded for an outstanding contribution to the school community and are represented by a silver tie.